 Cerelac is a brand of instant cereal manufactured by Nestle.
 It has been developed for various age groups with multiple variants within a group.
-The manufacturer advises that Cerelac is a supplement for babies above six months of age when breast milk alone is not enough.
+The manufacturer advises that Cerelac is a supplement for babies above six months of age when breast milk alone is not enough to provide required nutrition for the better growth and development of the child.

 In the initial stages, Cerelac is a supplement to be used along with breastmilk or formula milk.
 Read on as MomJunction tells you the various stages in which the food is available, the advantages and drawbacks of feeding Cerelac early in the baby’s life, why you should not start feeding it too early, and more.